-System Requirements for Mac OS
+System Requirements for macOS

-To use Data Loader for Mac, you need:
+To use Data Loader for macOS, you need:

-- Mac® OS X
+- macOS El Capitan

 - 120 MB of free disk space

 - 256 MB of available memory

 - Java JRE 1.8

 - Administrator privileges on the machine

 Installation Considerations

 Over time, several versions of the Data Loader client application have been available for download.
 Some earlier versions were called "AppExchange Data Loader" or "Sforce Data Loader."
 You can run different versions at the same time on one computer.
 However, do not install more than one copy of the same version.